pilotmoon/popclipweb/site/guide/index.md

 - **Is there / will you make a version of PopClip for Windows?** I don't make a Windows version of PopClip and I have no plans to do so.
-There is a similar app for Windows called [SnipDo](https://snipdo-app.com/) (formerly Pantherbar), which the developer says was was inspired by PopClip.
+There is a similar app for Windows called [SnipDo](https://snipdo-app.com/) (formerly Pantherbar) that was inspired by PopClip.
 However, I have no involvement with that app at all.

 - **Can you make the Dictionary action use the macOS pop-up dictionary instead of the Dictionary app?** I'd love it to do this, but it is technically not